 As I write about in my new book, “Dancing on the Tightrope,” the desire to avoid what’s unpleasant and seek what’s pleasant is part of human nature.
-But avoiding unpleasant emotions — rather than accepting them — only increases our psychological distress, inflexibility, anxiety, and depression, diminishing our well-being.
+But avoiding unpleasant emotions — rather than accepting them — only our psychological distress, inflexibility, anxiety, and depression, diminishing our well-being.

 Learning to embrace dark emotions brought not only a significant reduction in my anxiety, but an ability to experience the joys of life more fully and a growing trust in my ability to handle life’s challenges.
 As a therapist, I have also seen tremendous healing with my patients as they have learned to embrace their difficult emotions.

 If we want to live more fully and be our most authentic selves, we need to turn toward our pain, not try to suppress it.
 But what can help us get there?
 The tools of mindful attention, self-compassion, and acceptance — which all come together in a practice I call “The Door.”

 To do this practice yourself, make sure to start with emotions that aren’t too intense.
 You might want to work with a skilled therapist, especially for more intense emotions.
 Here’s what The Door involves.

 Step 1: Develop a willingness to open the door